-The CDC reports that Rockbridge County’s mortality rates due to drug poisoning rose drastically in the fourteen-year period between 2003 and 2017.
-These drug-related deaths grew steadily from 8.49 deaths per 100,000 population in 2003 to 17.7 deaths per 100,000 population in in 2017.
-During the same period (2003-2017) the population increased slightly from 21,189 in 2003 to 22,659 in 2017, meaning that not only the rate of overdose deaths was increasing, but that a higher percentage of a larger group of people were being killed by opioids in Rockbridge County.
+The CDC reports that Halifax County’s mortality rates due to drug poisoning rose drastically in the fourteen-year period between 2003 and 2017.
+These drug-related deaths grew steadily from 7.49 deaths per 100,000 population in 2003 to 13.7 deaths per 100,000 population in in 2017.
+During the same period (2003-2017) the population decreased slightly, from 36,645 in 2003 to 34,563 in 2017.

 Data reveals a dramatic increase in opioid abuse and deaths in recent years.
-The Virginia Department of Health numbers estimates the 1,136 overdose deaths from prescription painkillers, heroin, and heroin synthetics statewide in 2016 was 40 percent higher than the 811 deaths from the same cause in 2015.
-In just the first nine months of 2016, the state recorded 822 opioid overdose deaths compared to 811 in all of 2015.
+The Virginia Department of Health numbers estimates there were 1,136 overdose deaths from prescription painkillers, heroin, and heroin synthetics statewide in 2016, representing a 40 percent increase from the 811 deaths from the same cause in 2015.
+In just the first nine months of 2016, the state recorded 822 opioid overdose deaths compared with 811 in all of 2015.
 There was a 77% increase in fatal opioid overdoses in the five years from 2011-2016. “[T]he [statewide] numbers are so big they almost don’t seem real,” declared Attorney General Mark Herring in 2017, “[w]e have too many empty bedrooms, too many empty chairs at kitchen tables.”

 There are several factors that point to the severity of the opioid crisis in Virginia.
 A recent Virginia Commonwealth University study found that “[a]t least two Virginians die from prescription opioid and heroin overdoses every day.”
 The state estimates that its Medicaid program spent $26 million on opioid use and misuse in 2013.
 The number of babies in Virginia born with neonatal abstinence syndrome (NAS), resulting from opioids being used during pregnancy, has continued to rise with the NAS birth rate doubling from 2.9 per 1,000 live births in 2011 to 6.1 per 1,000 live births in 2015.
 In 2016, state health officials found that more than 770 Virginia newborns, out of nearly 96,000 live births, were diagnosed with NAS.
 The number of infants diagnosed with NAS quadrupled from 2012-2016.

-Like other Virginia localities, Rockbridge County has also had to allocate resources to preventing and addressing opioid abuse by children and teenagers.
+Like other Virginia localities, Halifax County has also had to allocate resources to preventing and addressing opioid abuse by children and teenagers.
 A study of child overdose deaths in Virginia between 2009 and 2013 found that “[n]early two-thirds of child overdose victims were teenagers between the ages of 13 and 17.”
 Prescription medications, specifically methadone and oxycodone, “caused or contributed to more child deaths than any other substance (68%).”

-With the increase in prescription opioid abuse, Virginia localities such as Rockbridge County have seen a rise in illegal drug use, including the use of heroin and illegally obtained fentanyl, as well as an increase in drug-related arrests.
+With the increase in prescription opioid abuse, Virginia localities such as Halifax County have seen a rise in illegal drug use, including the use of heroin and fentanyl, and an increase in drug-related arrests.

-As a result of the increase in opioid-related criminal activity, Rockbridge County’s correctional and incarceration costs have been exceedingly high over the last five years.
-The opioid epidemic has not only impacted Rockbridge County’s law enforcement and correctional costs.
-It has also had a startling impact on other costs.
-For example, the influx of opioids into Rockbridge County has led to a rise in the need for foster care and other child placement services in the County, as well as a rise in the need for emergency response services in the County.
+As a result of the increase in opioid-related criminal activity, Halifax County’s correctional and incarceration costs have been exceedingly high over the last five years.
+The opioid epidemic has not only impacted Halifax County’s law enforcement and correctional costs, but has also had a startling impact on other costs.
+For example, the influx of opioids into Halifax County has led to a rise in the need for foster care and other child placement services in the County, as well as a rise in the need for emergency response services in the County.